 AE.2.1.1 Support of IMS satellite media plane optimization with IMS-AGW deployed on satellite(s)

-To support IMS satellite media plane optimization, as depicted in Figure AE.2.1.1-1, the IMS-AGW may be deployed on the satellite(s) that host the gNB and UPF (UL CL/BP and L-PSA) of the 5GC.
+To support IMS satellite media plane optimization, as depicted in Figure AE.2.1.1-1, the IMS-AGW may be deployed on the satellite(s) that host the gNB and UPF (UL CL and L-PSA) of the 5GC.

 NOTE 1: It is assumed that the satellite(s) can always connect to the ground with IP transport networks.